sachabarber/OpenFinWithReactReduxParcel/readme.md

 ## to build
 - cd public
 - parcel launcher.html chart.html tiles.html
+- Once its built CTRL+C as we dont want to use Parcel web host

 ## To run
 - navigate to root folder with server.js in it